utoni/mingw-w64-dpp/README.md

 # Mingw64 Driver Plus Plus

-A demonstration on how to compile Windows kernel drivers using Mingw64.
+A Windows kernel driver C/C++ SDK using Mingw64.

-It provides also an example with a feature complete STL including your beloved containers.
+It provides also some examples and a feature complete STL including your beloved containers.

 You will need an modern Mingw64-GCC toolchain.